The News Editor should list new stories in Slack under the #news-and-sport channel.

 “Strong winds associated with Storm Darragh slowly easing on Monday.
 Highs of 6 degrees Celsius.”

-Then we move to the local sport.
+Then we move to the local sport, playing the Sports Stab to close the Headline Bed.

 Adjusting the IRN script that follows.